If you’ve been involved in the pro-life movement, you’ll have heard about Roe v Wade. But do you know what it is and why it’s so significant?

 But now, a case will go all the way to the Supreme Court.
 That is a case from the state of Mississippi.
 In 2018, state legislators passed the Gestational Age Act which allows abortions after 15 weeks only in cases of medical emergency or instances of severe fetal abnormality.
 This law was blocked by lower courts as inconsistent with the current legal precedent (established by Roe v Wade) that abortion access is legal, so a petition was lodged with the Supreme Court.

 There will now be a showdown at the Supreme Court after it agreed to take up one of the three questions posed by the petition: “Whether all pre-viability prohibitions on elective abortions are unconstitutional’.
-Oral arguments will be heard next term in October.
-Some pro-lifers in America are suggesting this could all eventually lead to Roe v Wade being overturned.

 Here’s why this matters